Sunday, October 07, 2018

 Having secured a conveyance, we left for the battle-field at half- past five o'clock on Tuesday morning, taking the Sharpsburg Pike.
 The atmosphere was sufficiently cool to render a shawl comfortable.
 Nothing worthy of special mention attracted our attention until we ascended a hill, about two miles this side of the battle-field.
 Here our olfactory organs informed us, very perceptibly, that we were in the region of decaying animal matter.
 On every rise of ground thereafter we were greeted with the same stench, yet we could see no marks of the battle.
 Thus we passed on until we arrived at the second toll-gate, which is on the extreme left of the line of battle, the line extending from thence beyond Sharpsburg, being some four and a half miles in length.
 Here we found the first evidences of a battle, in the limbs of trees cut off by artillery, and trees, fence rails and posts perforated with musket balls.

-"The fields and woods were strewn with torn hats, coats, pants,
+"The fields and woods were strewn with torn hats,

-shoes, canteens, haversacks, cartridge-boxes, muskets,
+shoes, canteens, haversacks,

-good and broken, broken gun carriages," the Pennsylvania reporter
+broken gun carriages," the Pennsylvania

 Passing on a mile further, we came to the noted cornfield, in which, it is said, dead rebels lay as thick as cornstalks, after the battle.
 For the truth of this we cannot vouch, as all the dead had been buried ere we arrived, suffice it to say, however, the number of graves, and the manner in which they were piled into them, from 100 to 400 in a trench, were almost sufficient to confirm it.
 On this ground we, for the first time, realized the destructiveness of war, where large armies are engaged on either side.
 All we had previously imagined sank into insignificance when the reality met our view.
 Such a sight cannot be described.
 It must be seen to be comprehended.
 Fences, both rail and stone, were leveled with the ground.
 Fields of corn were tread into the dust and the whole face of the country resembled a wide wagon road.